swaynos/vigilant-doodle/README.md

 ## How It Works
 - Adds a selection-only context menu entry.
-- Collects tab metadata (title, URL, language, meta/OG descriptions, referrer, user agent).
-- Builds a single prompt that includes the selection plus metadata and posts it to Ollama’s `/api/chat` endpoint.
+- Builds a prompt that combines the configurable prefix and the highlighted Slack snippet, then posts it to Ollama’s `/api/chat` endpoint.
 - Displays the model’s reply (trimmed for length) in a notification; clicking it (or the button) opens the configured follow-up link.

 ### Allowing Chrome origins